lxc/lxcri/README.md

 ### Runtime (security) features

 All supported runtime security features are enabled by default.</br>
-There following runtime (security) features can optionally be disabled.</br>
+The following runtime (security) features can optionally be disabled.</br>
 Details see `crio-lxc --help`

 * apparmor